halimalotfee/halimalotfee/README.md

 Hi 👋, I'm Lotfe Halima</h1>,
-As a data-driven and impact-oriented Data Scientist, I thrive on transforming complex datasets into smart, scalable solutions — from industrial forecasting and medical image analysis to marketing optimization.
+As a data-driven and impact-oriented Data Scientist, I thrive on transforming complex datasets into smart, scalable solutions.
+From industrial forecasting and medical image analysis to marketing optimization.

 I love building machine learning systems end to end: from data acquisition and model design to deployment in the cloud.